George Hainsworth: Playing career

 Hainsworth proved up to the challenge by winning the Vezina Trophy for the 1926–27, 1927–28 and 1928–29 NHL seasons.
 In 1928–29, he set an all-time record with 22 shutouts and a 0.92 goals against average while playing all 44 games.
 In 1930 he set an NHL record that still stands, going 270 minutes and 8 seconds without allowing a goal during the playoffs for the Canadiens.
 He backstopped the Canadiens to back to back Stanley Cups in 1930 and 1931.
 Hainsworth served as the Canadiens' captain during 1932–33, becoming the second of only eight goalies to serve as an NHL team's captain.

-Hainsworth was traded to the Toronto Maple Leafs in 1933 for Lorne Chabot in a move by Dandurand to land another French-Canadian on his roster and boost attendance.
-He helped the Maple Leafs reach the 1935 Stanley Cup Finals.
+Hainsworth was traded to the Toronto Maple Leafs in 1933 for Lorne Chabot on October 1, 1933, in a move by Dandurand to land another French-Canadian on his roster and boost attendance.
+He helped the Maple Leafs reach the 1935 Stanley Cup Final.
 In 1936, Turk Broda won the goaltender job for Toronto, and Leaf manager Conn Smythe gave Hainsworth his outright release on November 25, 1936.
 Hainsworth retired, but was persuaded to join the Canadiens again after goaltender Wilf Cude was injured.
 He played four more games for the Montreal Canadiens, from December 12 to 20, 1936, before retiring for good.
+His 246 victories as a goaltender were the most in NHL history when he retired.